Dali

 Somerville's restaurant scene has become one of the more interesting in the greater Boston area precisely because it has developed genuine variety rather than clustering around a single format.
 Bronwyn anchors the German beer hall end of the market with serious commitment to that tradition.
 Celeste brings a focused approach to its own culinary territory.
 Cocolee and Fat Hen operate in different registers again.
 Against that backdrop, Dali's Spanish identity is not duplicated anywhere in the immediate neighbourhood, which is part of why it has retained a loyal following even as newer openings have drawn attention elsewhere.

-The comparison set for Dali is not the same as the comparison set for the city's prestige dining tier.
+Dali's comparison set is not the city's prestige dining tier.
 It is not competing with the ambition levels of Le Bernardin in New York City, Lazy Bear in San Francisco, or Providence in Los Angeles.
 It belongs to a different and equally valid category: the neighbourhood anchor restaurant with a defined culinary identity, consistent execution, and a room that delivers what it promises.
 Within that category, the decades-long tenure on Washington Street places it among the more durable examples in greater Boston.
-See our full Somerville restaurants guide for further context on how the neighbourhood's dining options have developed.

-Diners who want a sharper sense of contrast between Dali's format and the broader spectrum of American fine dining can cross-reference venues like Addison in San Diego, Emeril's in New Orleans, Single Thread Farm in Healdsburg, The Inn at Little Washington in Washington, or Atelier Moessmer Norbert Niederkofler in Brunico.
+For contrast with American fine dining, consider venues like Addison in San Diego, Emeril's in New Orleans, Single Thread Farm in Healdsburg, The Inn at Little Washington in Washington, or Atelier Moessmer Norbert Niederkofler in Brunico.
 Dali is not in that tier, and the experience is not designed to be.
 Understanding that distinction before you book shapes your expectations in a way that makes the actual meal more satisfying.

 Planning Your Visit

 Dali is located at 415 Washington St, Somerville, MA 02143, within reasonable reach of Union Square's main cluster of restaurants and accessible by public transit from Cambridge and Boston.
 Weekend evenings at established Somerville restaurants tend to fill early, and Dali's consistent reputation means that walk-in availability on Friday and Saturday nights is not reliable.
-Planning for the visit rather than treating it as a spontaneous stop is the more efficient approach.
+Planning ahead is the more practical approach.
 Weeknight visits typically offer a more relaxed room and easier seating, which suits the format well if your schedule allows it.
-The Diesel Cafe nearby provides a useful pre- or post-dinner option for the area's café culture if you are building a longer evening in the neighbourhood.
+Diesel Cafe nearby provides a useful pre- or post-dinner option if you are building a longer evening in the neighbourhood.

 The Essentials